Remon0187/Spotify-DL/README.md

 # Spotify-DL
-Find all tracks in a given playlist and download each track from YouTube.
+- Download a Spotify playlist or song as an MP3 file.

 ## Required modules 🧾
 ```